Mass Tort Litigation

 - Large antitrust claims against businesses

-- Disasters of a large scale, such as plant explosions, plane crashes, apartment fires, mass shootings, and other major catastrophic events that affect a lot of people.
+- Large scale disasters including: plant explosions, plane crashes, apartment fires, mass shootings, and other catastrophic events impacting many people.

 Mass torts require aggressive and knowledgeable lawyers to litigate the complexities of such a volume of cases.
 Additionally, a large amount of financial capital is needed from law firms for ongoing costs, since this type of case and litigation typically lasts many years until there is a settlement or award.

 Many people suffering serious injuries may not be able to afford the additional expenses of paying lawyers, hourly, or even paying costs of pursuing their claims and you shouldn’t have to.